STOR-i/GaussianProcesses.jl/README.md

  * Objective Function Calls: 83
  * Gradient Call: 80
 ```
-Notice that the syntax for plotting the GP is the same for Gadfly as for Winston.
+Notice that the syntax for plotting the GP is the same for Gadfly as for PyPlot.
 ```julia
 plot(gp; clim=(-10.0, 10.0,-10.0,10.0)) # Plot the GP over range clim
 ```